U8NWXD/oppia-wiki/Installing-Oppia-(Linux).md

    Successfully installed pyyaml-5.4.1
    ```

    Note that you'll probably see lots of warnings that Python 2 is deprecated.
 Those are expected.
+Also, you don't need to install pyyaml here if you were able to install `python-yaml` above.

-3. If you want to run backend tests and check coverage, please install these 2 pip libraries globally (or in your venv).
+4. If you want to run backend tests and check coverage, please install these 2 pip libraries globally (or in your venv).

    ```console
    pip install coverage configparser
    ```

-4. Install Chrome from [Google's website](https://www.google.com/chrome).
-You'll need this to run tests.

 ## Running Oppia on a development server